Scotland’s Oldest Bridges.

 Mathew Paris’s map of 1247 (right) appears to show only one bridge in the whole of Britain, at Stirling on the River Forth (London Bridge,1209, was certainly obscured by the city detail and perhaps others were similarly hidden).
 The ‘Pons Estruelin' seems to be a bridge of substance.
 The geography is inaccurate and distorted - maps of this age are impressionist rather than realistic - but the impression reflects a perception that the Forth and Clyde Valleys were an enormous barrier.
 They appeared to effectively create an island beyond Stirling, and this isolated area is prominently labelled Scocia Ultra Marina (Scotland beyond the sea).
 In medieval times the Forth estuary was indeed called ‘The Scottish Sea’.
 It seems that in the 13th century an extensive carse-marsh combined with a large estuary to limit access to the country beyond Stirling.
 Passage was wholly dependent on Paris’s bridge.
 That might suggest that it was not a temporary or recent feature on the landscape.
 The map also gives significance and credibility to Tacitus’s first-century Scottish isthmus description,“velut in aliam insulam” (as if into another island).
 Stirling remained the only Forth crossing until 1769 when the bridges at Frew and at Drip were built.

 The Pons Estruelin was destroyed in 1297 at the Battle of Stirling Bridge.
 This Scottish military success in the Wars of Independence is the stuff of legend, inspiration and often propaganda.
 The story has been told and retold over 700 years.
 William Wallace’s role was minimised initially and then enhanced and romanticised over the centuries.
 It seems that resentment of a heavy-handed English regime had been focussed by crippling wool taxes applied by Edward I‘s agents.
 England was about to wage war in France and many Scottish nobles expected to be conscripted.
 There is historical consensus that the insurgence started in the spring in two distinct areas led by Wallace in the South and Moray in the Northeast.
 For six months both rebellions enjoyed success particularly in Aberdeen where an interim government was established.
 An English army was dispatched in response led by the Earl of Surrey and supported by Cressingham, Edward’s agent in Scotland, who had raised additional troops in the North of England.
 A combined Scottish force assembled north of Stirling in the August and faced the English army across the Stirling Bridge in September.
 There is disagreement about the size of the respective armies: on balance, probably fewer than 10,000 on either side.
 It is very clear from all sources that the English high command committed a tactical disaster; they started the long process of taking their troops across the bridge which was probably no more than 9 ft wide.
 It has been suggested that this strategic blunder arose from an over-confident view that they merely had to turn up in order to achieve success.
 Cressingham had rejected advice that a flanking manoeuvre via a nearby ford would be more prudent.
 The Scots waited until the English were suitably divided in strength before engaging.
 The bridge was collapsed, probably deliberately.
 Half the English army was killed, entirely on the north bank.
 Cressingham died.
 Surrey fled to Berwick.
 The wheeled cargo and baggage train were abandoned, and shortly after the castle was conceded.
-None of the ancient historians is helpful about the precise location of the bridge, although the advice given to Cressingham about the existence of a nearby ford may be important.
+None of the ancient historians is helpful about the precise location of the bridge although the advice given to Cressingham about the existence of a nearby ford may be important.
 (If this implied Kildean then the battle may have been at Bridgehaugh.)
-One attractive post-script to the legend is the role of John Wright, a Scots foot-soldier who reputedly was delegated to pull out the series of pins that caused the wooden bridge to collapse.
+One attractive post-script to the legend is the role of John Wright, a Scots foot-soldier, who reputedly was delegated to pull out the series of pins that caused the wooden bridge to collapse.
 Following the battle, he was nicknamed ‘Pin Wright’.
 The first-born of the Wright family was given the name ’Pin’ thereafter, and the last Pin Wright died in 1900, the family having kept alive the tradition for over 600 years.

 Nineteenth-century historians argued relentlessly about whether the ancient crossing and ancient bridge had been at Kildean or at Bridgehaugh.
 It still seems probable that the Romans crossed at Kildean, but there are several other possibilities for Roman crossing further to the west.
 However, the matter of the ‘Wallace’ bridge now seems to be settled.
 In 1905, the remains of two ancient bridge piers were revealed at Bridgehaugh lying below water level some 60 yards upstream of the present medieval bridge.
 They were 8m long by 4m wide.
 Their existence was confirmed in the drought of 1955.